Shard-Labs/PoLido-docs/docs/contracts/node-operators-registry.md

 ### removeOperator()

-Removes the node operator with given id
+Removes the node operator with given id.
+It requires operator status equal to be EXIT.

 ```sol
 function removeOperator(uint256 _operatorId)